 The ‘cumulative stress’ was defined as a combination of magnitude and duration at which the greatest Type III dissolution occurred within a cohort year (equation 2, Figure 7). when conditions were under-saturated below Ωcrit=1.
 Such model of ‘cumulative stress’ over seasonal scales provide the evidence of temporal evolutions of cumulative shell dissolution where dissolution thresholds are crossed, which was not feasible to estimate with the other (beforementioned) models.

 The magnitude of cumulative stress exposure was strongly correlated with the Type III dissolution with the cumulative stress either increasing (e.g., stations 12, 402, top plot, Figure 7), or remaining unchanged throughout the season from July to next April (e.g., station 8, top plot, Figure 7).
 As a general pattern, cumulative stress showed increased cumulative stress throughout the time period, with organisms experiencing the lowest stress severity in the summer (level 0) which increases to Sept to stress estimates greater than 1 and April with some stress estimates close to 2 (e.g., stations 12, 402).
-Significant associations were observed between the cumulative stress magnitude and amount of type III dissolution for the 2014 and 2015 cohort years (linear model p = 0.046, R2 = 0.19, p < 0.001, R2 = 0.48, respectively).
-The 2016 model was not significant likely due to April observations missing for the cohort year.
+Significant associations were observed between the cumulative stress magnitude and amount of type III dissolution across cohort years (linear model p < 0.001, R2 = 0.31 for all years; p < 0.001, R2 = 0.46 excluding 2016; Table 3).
+There were no significant interactions between cumulative stress and cohort years indicating a uniform response of dissolution between years.

 Discussion